scilus/scil-documentation/source/arriving/whats_next.rst

       | In parallel to all of that, your supervisor will probably give you lots of reading to do.
 Whenever you come across a concept you don't understand, don't hesitate to reach out in the lab and seek help.
 You will most certainly find someone who can explain the concept to you.

     * | **Get to know the people in the lab**
       | Our lab has a nice social vibe, so don't hesitate to talk to people outside of "work".
 It always makes for a better experience!
+You can also have a look at the `team <https://scil.usherbrooke.ca/pages/team/>`__ on the SCIL `website <https://scil.usherbrooke.ca/>`__.